codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 A comprehensive list of alternatives can be [reviewed here](https://github.com/relatedcode/ParseAlternatives).
 You can also review [Parse migration tools](http://blog.parse.com/announcements/introducing-parse-server-and-the-database-migration-tool/) and setup your own MongoDb/NodeJS server and leverage the existing Parse client SDK's.

+## What is Parse?

+Parse is an open-source Android SDK and back-end solution that enables developers to build mobile apps with shared data quickly and without writing any back-end code or custom APIs.

+Parse is a Node.js application which is deployed onto a host such as Heroku (or AWS) and then creates an automatic API for user authentication and storing data to a MongoDB document store.
+In short, Parse has the following features included by combining the mobile SDK and back-end service:

+ * User registration and sign-in
+ * Connecting to an app using Facebook
+ * Creating, querying, modifying and deleting arbitrary data models
+ * Makes sending push notifications easier
+ * Uploading files to a server for access across clients

+In short, Parse makes building mobile app ideas much easier!

 ## Registration

 First, we need to [sign up for a Parse account](https://www.parse.com/#signup) unless we are already registered.